paulpham157/vinagent/README.md

     tools = ['vinagent.tools.websearch_tools',
              'vinagent.tools.yfinance_tools'],
     tools_path = 'templates/tools.json', # Place to save tools.
 Default is 'templates/tools.json'
-    is_reset_tools = True # If True, will reset tools every time.
+    is_reset_tools = True # If True, it will reset tools every time reinitializing an agent.
 Default is False )

 # Step 2: invoke the agent